apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 ^^^^^^^

-At the moment, for CloudStack to work properly SELinux must be set to permissive.
+At the moment, for CloudStack to work properly SELinux must be set to permissive or disabled.
 We want to both configure this for future boots and modify it in the current running system.

 To configure SELinux to be permissive in the running system we need to run the